g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 By facilitating the smooth transition of connections between various network interfaces or IP addresses, QUIC's connection migration function improves dependability and resistance to network changes.

-In order to improve user experience and page loading speed, the protocol gives priority to stream multiplexing and prioritization, guaranteeing the timely delivery of essential resources.
+To improve user experience and page loading speed, the protocol gives priority to stream multiplexing and prioritization, guaranteeing the timely delivery of essential resources.

 Because HTTP/3 uses [User Datagram Protocol](https://en.wikipedia.org/wiki/User_Datagram_Protocol) (UDP) rather than TCP, data transfer is faster and more dependable because it lessens the effects of congestion and [packet loss](https://en.wikipedia.org/wiki/Packet_loss) and speeds up connection setup times.